-This tier list rates Champions primarily for Ranked play.
-Heroes are placed based on their overall performance across all ranks.
-However, their effectiveness in higher Ranks are considered more.
+This tier list is created based on individual champions’ performance, impact, and ease of use primarily for Ranked play.
+Champions are placed based on their overall performance across all ranks.
+However, their effectiveness in higher Ranks (Emerald+) is considered more.

 Tier List Criteria

 Tier S+: Currently the best champions in Wild Rift.
 Also known as God or OP Tier champions.
 These are very difficult to counter and with the right strategies, perform very well on any game.
 These champions are usually banned or picked in higher tiers.